 Document and describe the additional “nice to have” features included, to help the judges properly grade your submission and explain how to properly execute new enhancements.

 Export your IDE project (The judges will need your entire project to run the JUnits) as a zip file and upload on the coding competition server.
-If the network is unavailable, place the deliverables on the thumb drive you were provided and turn it in to the proctor.
+If the network is unavailable, please let the proctor know and we will be able to save your project using another method.

 DO NOT INCLUDE ANY IDENTIFIABLE INFORMATION BEYOND YOUR TEAM ID.
 DO NOT INCLUDE TEAM MEMBER NAMES OR UNIVERSITY NAMES.
-DOING SO WILL RESULT IN AUTOMATIC DISQUALIFICATION.

 Rules